djvill/APLS/doc/how-to-use/search-filters-and-options.md

 parent: Searching the corpus
 grand_parent: How to use APLS
 nav_order: 20
-last_modified_date: 2025-05-27T12:32:02-04:00
+last_modified_date: 2025-05-27T16:16:15-04:00
 ---

 # {{ page.title }}
 {:.no_toc}

-The _search_ page by default will conduct searches on all data in APLS.
+The <span class="apls-page">Search</span> page by default will conduct searches on all data in APLS.
 You can limit your search to a selection of [participants]({{ '/doc/data-organization#participants' | relative_url }}) and/or [transcripts]({{ '/doc/data-organization#transcripts' | relative_url }}) using the participants and transcripts filters.

 You can also specify additional match and display options for your search using the [search options](#search-options).